How to apply to the Honors Program

 Transfer student requirements

 Incoming students to the Honors Program are considered "transfer students" when they are transferring 30 or more semester credit hours into NAU and have a cumulative grade point average of 3.5 or above.
-Transfer students must submit an application and essay for consideration.
+Transfer students must submit an application, resume, and essay for consideration.
 Transfer transcripts MUST be on file at NAU for consideration.

 Current student requirements

 If you do not meet the criteria for new or transfer admission, you may apply for the Honors Program after completing 12 credit hours of coursework at Northern Arizona University.
-Current NAU students must submit an application and essay for consideration.
+Current NAU students must submit an application, resume, and essay for consideration.
 The coursework to be considered for admission must count toward liberal studies and/or toward major or minor requirements.

 To be eligible for admission, you must have a cumulative Northern Arizona University grade point average of 3.50 or above.